-Ben took off running with two trackers to ensure all was good, and the shakes really started.
+Ben took off running with two trackers to ensure all was good, and the shakes started.

-That was the longest walk of my life, seemingly took forever.
+That was the longest walk of my life, seemingly taking forever.
 Some backslapping and lots of handshakes all around.

 The ELD-X bullet went through the leg, through the heart, and was just beneath the skin on the offside shoulder.
-We traveled back to the farmhouse to drop Kyle off and show his father.
+We returned to the farmhouse to drop Kyle off and show his father.

-I enjoyed a celebratory Castle Lite or 2 and headed back to Olivefountain.
+I enjoyed a celebratory Castle Lite or two and headed back to Olivefountain.
 It was the longest 2-hour drive ever!

 Duiker and Steenbok sightings

-The day following the Kudu adventure, I felt a little rough from a long day, good drinks, and somewhat dehydrated.
+Following the Kudu adventure, I felt a little rough from a long day, had good drinks, and was somewhat dehydrated.

 Today we would look for a good warthog in the morning and see what could be found.
 Very foggy this morning.
 No big rush to get out and view hillsides.

 There was a nice solitary Springbuck ram that frequented the head of a valley not far away from the lodge we visited first.
 Started a stalk but were busted quickly as soon as we saw him.
 He was off for the races.

 Springbuck is everywhere on this ranch.